 Related Projects

-Kabila is built exclusively on the Hedera network.
-This integration is central to the platform's ability to offer a scalable, secure, and low-cost solution for its users.
-Kabila utilizes the Hedera Token Service (HTS) for the creation and management of all NFTs and social tokens, and the Hedera Consensus Service (HCS) to provide a transparent and auditable record of all DAO voting and governance activities.
+The entire Clink platform is built on and deeply integrated with the Hedera network.
+The Hedera Token Service (HTS) is used for the creation and management of all social tokens and NFTs on the platform, while the Hedera Consensus Service (HCS) provides a transparent and auditable record of all governance activities.